jackian30/simple-e-commerce/README.md

 # <p align="center">Project Description</p>

 This project is using the Laravel Breeze Starter kit, Vuetify, Tailwind, Pinia as storage, and smtp as emailing service.
 I chose those tech stack to complete this exam faster with a presentable UI.

+About the Deployment, it's deployed using AWS Elastic Beanstalk, AWS EC2, and AWS CodePipeline for ci/cd.
+It's also using my own SMTP for emailing.